Deboru/Deboru/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on: getting bread
+- 🍞 I’m currently working on: getting bread
 - 🌱 I’m currently learning: Git, PBC design, PID controllers!
 - 👯 I’m looking to collaborate on: Making some cool electronics!
 - 🤔 I’m looking for help with: being confident
-- ✨ Ask me about: Saturated fat
+- ✨ Ask me about: Saturated fat, being vegetarian, yoga
-- 📫 How to reach me: yelling real loud
+- 📫 How to reach me: yelling real loud / email deblin0118@gmail.com
 - 👒 Pronouns: she/her/whatever ❤
-- ⚡ Fun fact: I do digital art!
+- ⚡ Fun fact: I do digital art! instagram @_efnm_